q-g-j/TkBattleship/README.md

 A REST API multiplayer mode using Flask is in development.
 Currently only a the single player mode is done.

 I have added an own dependency injection service which allows for registering classes and resolving them via constructor injection.</br>
 Types may be registered as singletons or transients objects while it is also possible to register existing instances.
-When a type is resolved, the service goes through all its dependencies recursively and determines if those are registered as a singleton or as a transient object.
+When a type is resolved, the service goes through all its dependencies recursively and determines for each wether it is registered as a singleton or as a transient object.

 #### Dependency Injection usage example:
 ***Controller:***